Be Safe and Wear Something Bright Whilst Dog Walking

 - Glow-in-the-dark collars, vests and leashes – So many products can be found online and in your favourite pet shop to ensure that you and your dog stay safe while walking in the dark.

-- Reflective tape – Placing strips of reflective tape on your clothing, shoes, dog leads, or a dog’s garment can help make sure you and your pet can be seen during the dark walks.
+- Reflective tape – Placing strips of reflective tape on your clothing, shoes, dog leads, or a dog’s garment can help ensure you and your pet can be seen during the dark walks.

-- Walk against traffic – This tip enables you to see traffic coming toward you and makes the odds better for them seeing you.
-However, wherever possible you should still walk on verges and pavements etc. rather than the road.
+- Walk against traffic – This tip lets you see traffic coming toward you and makes the odds better for them seeing you.
+However, wherever possible, you should still walk on verges and pavements rather than the road.

-- Have a plan – Plan where you’re going to take your pet(s) for a walk during dark mornings and evenings.
-When paths are familiar to both you and your dog, you have less chance of a mishap.
+- Have a plan – Plan where you will take your pet(s) for a walk during dark mornings and evenings.
+When paths are familiar to you and your dog, you have less chance of a mishap.

-- Wear light-coloured clothing – It’s very important that your clothing is light-coloured or sports strips of reflective tape.
-Help your dog remain safe by dressing him in a bright vest or sweater too.
+- Wear light-coloured clothing – It’s very important to wear light-coloured or sports reflective tape strips.
+Help your dog remain safe by wearing a bright vest or sweater.

 - Keep a tighter leash on your dog – It’s okay to let your dog have more freedom when walking during the daylight hours, but in the dark, it’s important that you keep dogs on a shorter lead to prevent them from roaming quite as much of safety precautions you take for you and your children.
 Keep them safe.

-- Be alert – staying alert is very important whilst out in the dark, whether it is with your dog or not.
+- Be alert – staying alert is very important whilst out in the dark, whether with your dog or not.

-- Fully charged mobile phone – every dog walker when out with their dog should carry a mobile phone in case of any problems.
-This is is particularly important during the darker nights for both your safety and that of the dog.
+- Fully charged mobile phone – every dog walker, when out with their dog, should carry a mobile phone in case of any problems.
+This is particularly important for your safety and the dog during the darker nights.

-- Ensure your dog has an ID tag with up to date information in case the worst should happen and he gets lost in the dark.
+- Ensure your dog has an ID tag with up-to-date information in case the worst happens and he gets lost in the dark.